1. Punishment for False Accusation in Washington D.C. | Background of the Counter Complaint

 • Whether the client honestly believed she experienced inappropriate contact or whether she knowingly fabricated the report.

-Under D.C. practice, proving a false report offense requires evidence of intentional deception, not mere inconsistencies or a lack of physical corroboration.
+Under D.C.
+Practice, proving a false report offense requires evidence of intentional deception, not mere inconsistencies or a lack of physical corroboration.

 2. Punishment for False Accusation in Washington D.C. | Defense Structure and Key Principles